matrix-org/matrix-spec-proposals/proposals/2403-knock.md

 ### Membership change to `leave`

-The knock has been rejected by someone in the room.
+The knock has been rejected by someone in the room, or the knocking user has rescinded their knock.

-XXX: There is also an open question here about who should be able to reject a knock.
-When revoking an invite for a user, perhaps counter-intuitively, you need to have a high enough power level to kick users, rather than invite them.
-You also need to have a higher power level than them.
-Should the same be done for knocking, assuming the knocking user has the default power level?
-Or should it be the same power level that's required to accept the knock?
+To rescind a knock, the knocking user's client must call [`POST /_matrix/client/r0/rooms/{roomId}/leave`](https://matrix.org/docs/spec/client_server/r0.6.1#post-matrix-client-r0-rooms-roomid-leave).

-To reject a knock, the client should call [`POST /_matrix/client/r0/rooms/{roomId}/kick`](https://matrix.org/docs/spec/client_server/r0.6.1#post-matrix-client-r0-rooms-roomid-kick) with the user ID of the knocking user in the JSON body.
+To reject a knock, the rejecting user's client must call [`POST /_matrix/client/r0/rooms/{roomId}/kick`](https://matrix.org/docs/spec/client_server/r0.6.1#post-matrix-client-r0-rooms-roomid-kick) with the user ID of the knocking user in the JSON body.
+Rejecting a knock over federation has a slight catch, however.

-At this point, if the knocking user is on another homeserver, then the homeserver of the rejecting user needs to send the `leave` event over federation to the knocking homeserver.
-However, this is a bit tricky as it is currently very difficult to have events from a room propagate over federation if the receiving homeserver is not in the room.
+When the knocking user is on another homeserver, the homeserver of the rejecting user needs to send the `leave` event over federation to the knocking homeserver.
+However, this is a bit tricky as it is currently very difficult to have events from a room propagate over federation when the receiving homeserver is not in the room.
 This is due to the remote homeserver being unable to verify that the event being sent is actually from a homeserver in the room - and that the homeserver in the room had the required power level to send it.
-This is a problem that currently affects other similar operations, such as disinviting or unbanning a federated user.
+This is a problem that currently affects other, similar operations, such as disinviting or unbanning a federated user.
 In both cases, they won't be notified as their homeserver is not in the room.

 While we could send easily send the leave event as part of a generic transaction to the remote homeserver, that homeserver would have no way to